draftsofcode/blogger/content/posts/game_design.md

 * [Gravit](https://www.designer.io/en/)
 * [FramerX](https://www.framer.com/)

-My first fulltime job as a computer programmer was with an advertising agency called (Campbell Ewald)[https://www.c-e.com/].
+My first fulltime job as a computer programmer was with an advertising agency called [Campbell Ewald](https://www.c-e.com/).
 My job was write software the scheduled radio and television commercials for the 48 contiguous states.
 I also wrote an application that made sure we properly compensated the actors that appeared in those commercials.
 However, before I started writing software at Campbell Ewald, I started working in their help desk.
 It was here that I learned some of the design tricks of the trade.

 I learned Photoshop, Illustrator, Premiere and InDesign.
 I am terrible at Illustrator but am still somewhat capable in photoshop.
 The familiarity with Adobe's suite of products is why I chose Adobe XD.
 Because building this game is the most important part of this journey, I chose the tools with which I was most familiar.
 It may very well be that Sketch or any of the other tools would be better.
 But, I wanted to reduce the barriers to getting started.
 Trying to use tools that I am unfamiliar with to get started had a much higher chance of me deciding to not move forward.